-- "Interest Rate" means the interest rate on any Bond. - "Internal Revenue Code" means the Internal Revenue Code of 1986, as amended. - "Investment Company Act" means the Investment Company Act of 1940, as amended. - "Investment Earnings" means investment earnings on funds deposited in the Collection Account net of losses and investment expenses. - "IRS" means the Internal Revenue Service. - "Issuance Advice Letter" means the Issuance Advice Letter sent by the Servicer to the Issuer and the Authority pursuant to Financing Order No. 2. - "Issuance Costs" means any of the following: - any initial payment made on issuance of the 2015 Restructuring Bonds, and any amount required to fund any account required by the Basic Documents in the amounts specified in the Basic Documents, and - (b) any other costs related to issuance of 2015 Restructuring Bonds, including trustees fees, legal fees and expenses, consulting fees, administrative fees, accounting fees, printing fees, financial advisor fees and expenses, issuer fees, placement and underwriter fees and expenses, capitalized interest, rating agency fees and expenses, stock exchange listing and compliance fees, and filing fees, including costs related to obtaining a financing order. - "Issuance Date" means the date the 2015 Restructuring Bonds are authenticated and delivered by the Trustee to or upon the order of the Issuer. - "Issuer" means the Utility Debt Securitization Authority, including any successor thereto. - "Issuer Order" means a written order signed in the name of the Issuer by any one of its authorized officers and delivered to the Trustee. - "Issuer's Annual Report" means an annual report of the Issuer, including, to the extent available, audited annual financial statements. - "kW" and "kWh" mean kilowatt-hour - "Legal Defeasance" means the ability of the Issuer to terminate all its obligations under the Indenture with respect to the 2015 Restructuring Bonds in certain circumstances. - "Lien" means a security interest, lien, mortgage, charge, pledge, claim, or encumbrance of any kind. - "LILCO" means the Long Island Lighting Company. - "LIPA" means the Long Island Lighting Company, d/b/a LIPA. - "LIPA Reform Act" means the whole of Chapter 173, Laws of New York, 2013, as amended. - "Long Island Choice" means a retail choice program adopted by the Authority in 1998. - "Losses" means (i) any and all amounts of principal and interest on the 2015 Restructuring Bonds not paid when due or when scheduled to be paid in accordance with their terms and the amounts of any deposits by or to the Issuer required to have been made in accordance with the terms of the Basic Documents or Financing Order No. 2 which are not made when so required and (ii) any and all other liabilities, obligations, losses, claims, damages, payments, costs or expenses of any kind whatsoever. - "Mid-Year Review" means a mid-year review performed by the Servicer pursuant to the terms of the Servicing Agreement. - "Mid-Year True-Up Adjustment" means the adjustment to the 2015 Restructuring Charges made if after the Mid-Year Review the Servicer projects that the Charge Collections will be insufficient to pay timely principal and interest on the 2015 Restructuring Bonds when due pursuant to the Expected Amortization Schedule and to make timely payment on all other Ongoing Financing Costs.
-The adjustment will become effective on July 1 of such year as the Servicer files its Adjustment Notice.
+- "Interest Rate" means the interest rate on any Bond. - "Internal Revenue Code" means the Internal Revenue Code of 1986, as amended. - "Investment Company Act" means the Investment Company Act of 1940, as amended. - "Investment Earnings" means investment earnings on funds deposited in the Collection Account net of losses and investment expenses. - "IRS" means the Internal Revenue Service. - "Issuance Advice Letter" means the Issuance Advice Letter sent by the Servicer to the Issuer and the Authority pursuant to Financing Order No. 6. - "Issuance Costs" means any of the following: - (a) any initial payment made on issuance of the 2022 Restructuring Bonds, and any amount required to fund any account required by the Basic Documents in the amounts specified in the Basic Documents, and - (b) any other costs related to issuance of 2022 Restructuring Bonds, including trustees fees, legal fees and expenses, consulting fees, administrative fees, accounting fees, printing fees, financial advisor fees and expenses, issuer fees, placement and underwriter fees and expenses, capitalized interest, rating agency fees and expenses, stock exchange listing and compliance fees, and filing fees, including costs related to obtaining a financing order. - "Issuance Date" means the date the 2022 Restructuring Bonds are authenticated and delivered by the Trustee to or upon the order of the Issuer. - "Issuer" means the Utility Debt Securitization Authority, including any successor thereto. - "Issuer Order" means a written order signed in the name of the Issuer by any one of its authorized officers and delivered to the Trustee. - "Issuer's Annual Report" means an annual report of the Issuer, including, to the extent available, audited annual financial statements. - "kWh" means kilowatt-hour. - "Legal Defeasance" means the ability of the Issuer to terminate all its obligations under the Indenture with respect to the 2022 Restructuring Bonds in certain circumstances. - "Lien" means a security interest, lien, mortgage, charge, pledge, claim, or encumbrance of any kind. - "LILCO" means the Long Island Lighting Company. - "LIPA" means the Long Island Lighting Company, d/b/a LIPA. - "LIPA Reform Act" means the whole of Chapter 173, Laws of New York, 2013, as amended. - "Long Island Choice" means a retail choice program adopted by the Authority in 1998. - "Losses" means (i) any and all amounts of principal and interest on the 2022 Restructuring Bonds not paid when due or when scheduled to be paid in accordance with their terms and the amounts of any deposits by or to the Issuer required to have been made in accordance with the terms of the Basic Documents or Financing Order No. 6 which are not made when so required and (ii) any and all other liabilities, obligations, losses, claims, damages, payments, costs or expenses of any kind whatsoever. - "Mandatory Mid-Year True-Up Adjustment" means the adjustment to the 2022 Restructuring Charges made if after the Mid-Year Review the Servicer projects that the Charge Collections will be insufficient to pay timely principal and interest on the 2022 Restructuring Bonds when due during such Mid-Year Calculation Period pursuant to the Expected Amortization Schedule and to make timely payment on all other Ongoing Financing Costs during such Mid-Year Calculation Period.
+The adjustment will become effective on May 15 of such year as the Servicer files its Adjustment Notice.